-Advance Friend ARV Agent(s) or Drug Class Commente Adverse Event Switch from Switch to Comments Gastrointestinal Effects Nausea, diarrhea LPV/r ATV/c, ATV/r, DRV/c, DRV/r, RAL, DTG, BIC , or EVG/c GI intolerance is common with boosted PIs and is linked to the total dose of RTV.
+Adverse Event ARV Agent(s) or Drug Class Commente Switch from Switch to Comments Gastrointestinal Effects Nausea, diarrhea LPV/r ATV/c, ATV/r, DRV/c, DRV/r, RAL, DTG, BIC, or EVG/c GI intolerance is common with boosted PIs and is linked to the total dose of RTV.
 More GI toxicity is seen with LPV/r than with ATV/r or DRV/r.
 GI effects are often transient and do not warrant substitution unless they are persistent and intolerable.
-Other RTV- or COBI-boosted regimens RAL, DTG, BIC , or NNRTIs In a trial of treatment-naive patients, rates of diarrhea and nausea were similar for EVG/c/ TDF/FTC and ATV/r plus TDF/FTC.
+Other RTV- or COBI-boosted regimens RAL, DTG, BIC, or NNRTIS In a trial of treatment-naive patients, rates of diarrhea and nausea were similar for EVG/c/ TDF/FTC and ATV/r plus TDF/FTC.
 Hypersensitivity Reaction ABC TDF or TAF Never rechallenge with ABC following a suspected HSR, regardless of the patient's HLA-B5701 status.
 NVP, EFV, ETR, RPV Non-NNRTI ART Risk of HSR with NVP is higher for women and those with high CD4 cell counts.
 DTG, RAL Non-INSTI ART Reactions to NVP, ETR, RAL, DTG, and MVC Suitable alternative ART MVC may be accompanied by elevated liver transaminases.
 Insulin Resistance LPV/r, FPV/r INSTI, NNRTI Results of switch studies have been inconsistent.
 Studies in HIV-negative patients suggest a direct causal effect of LPV/r (and IDV) on insulin resistance.
 However, traditional risk factors may be stronger risk factors for insulin resistance than the use of any PI.
 Jaundice and Icterus ATV, ATV/c, ATV/r DRV/c, DRV/r, INSTI, or NNRTI Increases in unconjugated bilirubin are common with ATV and generally do not require modification of therapy unless resultant symptoms are distressing to the patient.
-Lipoatrophy Subcutaneous fat wasting of limbs, face, buttocks d4T, ZDV TDF, TAF, or ABC ^b Peripheral lipoatrophy is associated with prior thymidine analog (d4T and ZDV) use.
+Lipoatrophy Subcutaneous fat wasting of limbs, face, buttocks d4T, ZDV TDF, TAF, or ABC b Peripheral lipoatrophy is associated with prior thymidine analog (d4T and ZDV) use.
 Switching from these ARVs prevents worsening lipoatrophy, but fat recovery is typically slow (may take years) and incomplete.
-Lipohypertrophy use of older PI-based regimens e (e.g., IDV), but whether ART dire as been observed during ART, particularly during ectly causes fat accumulation remains unclear. egimen will reverse weight or visceral fat gain.
+Lipohypertrophy Accumulation of visceral, truncal, dorsocervical, and breast fat has been observed during ART, particularly during use of older PI-based regimens (e.g., IDV), but whether ART directly causes fat accumulation remains unclear.
+There is no clinical evidence that switching to another first line regimen will reverse weight or visceral fat gain.
 Rash NNRTIs (especially NVP and EFV) PI- or INSTI-based regimen Mild rashes that develop after initiation of NNRTIs other than NVP rarely require treatment switch.
 When serious rash develops due to any NNRTI, switch to another drug class.
 DRV/c, DRV/r ATV/c, ATV/r, or another drug class (e.g., INSTI) Mild rashes following DRV/r use may resolve without modification of therapy.
 For more severe reactions, change to an alternative boosted PI or an agent from another drug class.

-Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV Downloaded from https://aidsinfo.nih.gov/guidelines on 10/26/2018
+Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

-Table 16.
+Table 18.
 Antiretroviral Therapy-Associated Adverse Events That Can Be Managed with Substitution of Alternative Antiretroviral Agent (page 3 of 3)